- 1 Six Days as Six thousand Years

 The Epistle of Barnabas, 100 AD

-The words “Let Us make man in Our image” are one of six statements of God to Christ, that reveal His plan of salvation.
+The words “Let Us make man in Our image” are one of six statements of God to Christ, that revealed His plan of salvation.

 Here, God revealed His plan to make man in His image, through Christ.